- General guidelines

-The Twin Cities Campus Publication Distribution Policy outlines preferred distribution methods and restrictions to posting signs or flyers.
+The policy on distributing publications outlines preferred distribution methods and restrictions to posting signs or flyers.
 Distributing promotional materials in classrooms is expressly prohibited.

 Wheelchair accessibility to general purpose classrooms is provided in some but not all buildings or rooms.
 Please discuss accessibility needs at the time of placing your event request.
 The Classroom Management Web site includes a classroom search page that lists attributes and features specific to each room including accessibility and closed caption.